 Overview of IFRS in India

-If we talk about the current scenario of IFRS in India, many Indian companies are adopting IFRS not only because they are just expanding their business across the globe but also because they are looking for a unique and standardized reporting system that will help them to provide a true and fair financial picture of the organization.
-However, different countries have their own IFRS accounting systems and disclosure policies, like the US has its US GAAP system, and companies in the US need to be mandatory to follow these standards while doing reporting.
-Similarly, Indian Companies need to follow Indian GAAP with respect to the same accounting treatments.
-These different Reporting methods may create confusion amongst the investors or stakeholders of a company while taking an investment decision.
-If the reporting or disclosure policies of the financial statement are based on unique and globally accepted standards, then it will enable the organization to deliver fair and trustworthy financial information to its stakeholders.
-This is one of the major answers to “Why companies are adopting IFRS?”
+Let’s talk about the current scenario of IFRS in India.
+Many Indian companies are adopting IFRS not only because they are expanding their business globally but also because they are looking for a unique and standardized reporting system that will help them provide an accurate and fair financial picture of the organization.
+However, different countries have their own IFRS accounting systems and disclosure policies.
+The US has its US GAAP system, and companies in the US need to be mandatory to follow these standards while reporting.
+Similarly, Indian companies must follow Indian GAAP concerning the same accounting treatments.

-What does it mean?
+What Does it Mean?

-• Upon its inception, the IASB adopted the body of International Accounting Standards.
+- Upon its inception, the IASB adopted the body of International Accounting Standards.

 Why IFRS in India?

-- Improve Transparency in an accounting system
+- Improve Transparency in an accounting system.

 - Globally Accepted